kylephillips/wp-nested-pages/readme.txt

 4. Toggle nested child pages for a clutter-free tree

-5. Quickly add child pages without leaving the page tree
+5. Quickly add posts without leaving the page tree

 == Changelog ==

 = 1.3.0 =
 * All public post types are now supported, both hierarchical and non-hierarchical.
 To enabled the Nested Pages interface for additional post types, visit Settings > Nested Pages and select the "Post Types" tab.
 The generated nav menu is tied to the pages type, which is enabled by default.
 * New interface for adding top-level posts/pages in bulk
+* New "Empty Trash" link for quickly emptying trash on enabled post types
 * Dutch translation (Provided by Arno Vije)

 = 1.2.1 =